Updated 17 February 2022

 and Experimental Development, Higher Education Organisations, Australia

-(formerly cat. no. 8111.0) publishes higher education expenditure on research
+publishes higher education expenditure on research and development

-year.
-Although the data does not provide program-level detail to match the
+Although the data does not provide program-level detail to

-funding sources outlined above, it does include information about higher
+match the funding sources outlined above, it does include information about

 activity, and field of research.